 Mr Mcalpine said he had decided to donate the £4,000 to The Christian Institute “so they can continue to help Christians to fight for religious liberty”

-Dale won £7,000 plus costs from Cumbria Police in settlement for a claim of wrongful arrest, unlawful imprisonment and breach of his human rights.
-The police accepted they acted unlawfully.
+On that occasion he was awarded £7,000 plus costs from Cumbria Police following a claim of wrongful arrest, unlawful imprisonment and breach of his human rights.